Mary Olson

 Judiciary Subcommittee for Data Practices, which she chaired.

 Olson received a B.A. from the University of North Dakota and earned a J.D. from their law school.
-Prior to her election to the Senate, she was the assistant county attorney for Crow Wing County, and also as an attorney for the United States Air Force at March Air Force Base.
+Before her election to the Senate, she was the assistant county attorney for Crow Wing County, and also as an attorney for the United States Air Force at March Air Force Base.
 Her great-great-grandfather, Peter A. Gandrud, was also a member of the Minnesota Legislature.
 She and her husband, John, have four children.